Assaf Shelleg

 Assaf Shelleg (אסף שלג) is an Israeli-American musicologist and pianist, a senior lecturer of musicology at The Hebrew University of Jerusalem.
-He was previously the Schusterman Visiting Assistant Professor of Musicology and Jewish Studies in the Department of Religious Studies at the University of Virginia (2011–2014), and had taught prior to that as the visiting Efroymson Scholar in the Jewish, Islamic & Near Eastern Languages and Cultures Department at Washington University in St. Louis (2009–2011).
-Shelleg specializes in art music of the twentieth and twenty-first centuries (historical musicology, musicological historiography, cultural history, post-tonal theories, postcolonialism, neoliberalism, and contemporaneity) while focusing on the cultural networks in which art music was written by or about Jews, in Europe, North America, British Palestine, and Israel.
+He was previously the Schusterman Visiting Assistant Professor of Musicology and Jewish Studies in the Department of Religious Studies at the College of Arts and Sciences at University of Virginia (2011–2014), and had taught prior to that as the visiting Efroymson Scholar in the Jewish, Islamic & Near Eastern Languages and Cultures Department in the School of Arts and Sciences at Washington University in St. Louis (2009–2011).
+Shelleg specializes in modern and contemporary Jewish Art Music, Oral Jewish musical traditions, post-tonal theories, actor-network theory, and contemporaneity, often while focusing on the cultural networks in which art music is written by or about Jews, in Europe, America, British Palestine, and Israel.
+Between 2021 and 2023 Shelleg has served as the director of the Cherrick Center for the study of Zionism, the Yishuv, and the State of Israel, and between 2020 and 2022 he was appointed curator of the Israel Philharmonic Orchestra, with projects that saw the premiers of works by Betty Olivero, Chaya Czernowin, Oedoen Partos, Verdina Shlonsky, and others.